-The PHOENIX-AWARDTM BIOS installed in your computer system's ROM is a custom version of an industry standard BIOS.
-This means that it supports the BIOS of AMD[®] based processors.
+The PHOENIX-AWARDTM BIOS installed in Flash ROM is a custom version of an industry standard BIOS.
+This means that it supports the BIOS of AMD® based processors.

 This version of the PHOENIX-AWARDTM BIOS includes additional features such as virus and password protection as well as special configurations for fine-tuning the system chipset.
 The defaults for the BIOS values contained in this document may vary slightly with the version installed in your system.
-(Note: When you boot up the computer, the BIOS version will appear at upper-left portion of the POST screen.)
+(When you boot up the computer, the BIOS version will appear at up-left of the POST screen.)